 She has a Masters degree in Educational Technology from Teachers College, Columbia University and a certification from New York State as a Technology Specialist K-12.
 She also has a Bachelor of Fine Arts from Alfred University with concentrations in digital media, photography, video, and graphic design.

-Meira is a Google Certified Trainer, Apple Teacher, and Common Sense Educator.
+Meira is a Google Certified Trainer, Adobe Trainer, Apple Teacher, and Common Sense Educator.

 Watch the video below and read on to learn more about Meira as an Educational Technologist.